Geetha Govindam: Release

 Upon the announcement of the film's title, the makers announced that the film will be scheduled to release on August.
 Later on mid-May 2018, the makers confirmed the release date as 15 August 2018.
 The film was premiered in the United States, on 14 August, a day before the actual release.
 Geetha Govindam fetched ₹15 crore, from its theatrical rights.

 Reception

 Box office

 Geetha Govindham is a Telugu-language film budget of ₹5 crore.
-Box office collection of ₹132 crore and Box office verdict was a Blockbuster.
+Box office collection of ₹132 crore and Box office verdict was an All Time Blockbuster.

 Critical reception

 Sangeetha Devi Dundoo of The Hindu wrote "Parasuram avoids the melodramatic tropes.
 Gopi Sundar's music works beautifully for the narrative, with Sid Sriram's Inkem Inkem Inkem Kaavale growing into a new earworm.
 The welcome humour through Vennela Kishore, Rahul Ramakrishna and Abhay Betiganti also adds a touch of smartness".

 The Times of India gave 3 1/2 out of 5 stars stating "Geetha Govindam has some good humour, fine music and a wonderful lead pair".
 The Indian Express gave 3 out of 5 stars stating "What's refreshing about writer-director Parasuram's approach to this romantic-comedy is the way he has handled the leading man".

 Hindustan Times gave 3 1/2 out of 5 stars stating "Geetha Govindam is not about universe conspiring to bring you close to your loved ones, it is about how coincidences can come to bite your behind".
 Idlebrain.com gave 3 1/4 out of 5 stars stating "Geetha Govindam has predictability attached to it.
 What works for the film are characterizations and performances by lead characters.
 Writer and director Parasuram writes an engaging screenplay and interesting characterizations.
 Some of the scenes appear routine, but he makes it up with screenplay".

 Great Andhra gave 3 1/4 out of 5 stars stating "Geetha Govindam is quite old, oft-seen.
 When the plot is not new, screenplay and actors should do the magic.
 That is what director Parasuram does with the film".

 Firstpost gave 3 out of 5 stars stating "Geetha Govindam, despite its flaws, is a film that gets most things right associated with its genre.
 It's also a welcome departure for Deverakonda from Arjun Reddy, and proof of the fact that he's no 'one hit wonder' and still has it in him to deliver".

 India Today gave 3 out of 5 stars stating "Geetha Govindam does not have an exceptional story that will make you say 'wow' from the word go.
 It's the same boy-meets-girl-and-how-they-fall-in-love-with-each-other story.
 But director Parasuram makes Geetha Govindam interesting with his clever writing".
 IndiaGlitz gave 3 1/4 out of 5 stars stating "Geetha Govindam tells an atypical story using a regular format.
 And it works.
 Parusuram enlivens the proceedings by infusing comedy at almost every step.
 Vijay Deverakonda and Rashmika elevate the film with their splendid performances".